Every day, more companies are shifting to flexible work.

 All these questions and more can be answered by establishing a corporate wiki, like Atlassian Confluence.
 This handy tool helps archive key information, documents, processes, and it makes them easily searchable and accessible to other teams.
 Instead of trying to keep track of all the updates in an employee handbook, a corporate wiki can be easily changed and tracked in real time.

 With Atlassian Smart Links, now you can easily embed a mural in Confluence to keep documentation and collaboration side by side, with everything (and everyone) on the same page.
-Here are some specific templates to help you get started:

 Teams that are ready to tackle hybrid collaboration will benefit from having a space that makes it easy to share ideas and create solutions together regardless of location.
 A visual collaboration platform provides an environment for teams to share ideas using sticky notes, diagrams, GIFs, drawings, and much more.
 This visual thinking canvas makes it possible for everyone the team to contribute in an engaging and inclusive way, use methods and other templated “best practices” to work smarter and solve hard problems faster.